Xetnus/blog/_posts/2022-01-27-locating-spokane-part-1.md

 ![](/blog/images/2022-01-27-highlighted.jpg)

-We'll cover item 1 in this quick, introductory article.
-Items 2 and 3 will be covered in an article being released very soon.
-We'll hopefully go over item 4 at some point in the distant future, but searching for shapes is a difficult problem that [hasn't yet been implemented](https://xetnus.github.io/blog/introducing-osm-finder-beta/#future-work).
-Items 5 and 6 will be demonstrated in another article coming out within the next few days.
-Finally, item 7 is what kicks off this investigation.
+We'll cover #1 in this quick, introductory article.
+Items #2 and #3 will be covered in [part 2](https://xetnus.github.io/blog/locating-spokane-part-2/).
+We'll hopefully go over #4 at some point in the distant future, but searching for shapes is a difficult problem that [hasn't yet been implemented](https://xetnus.github.io/blog/introducing-osm-finder-beta/#future-work).
+Items #5 and #6 will be demonstrated in another article coming out within the next few days.
+Finally, #7 is what kicks off this investigation.
 It's a billboard that, very conveniently, tells us which state to start our search in.

 ![](/blog/images/2022-01-27-billboard.jpg)